LiedsonLB/LiedsonLB/README.md

-## Hi, My name is Liédson, I am a Full-stack and Frontend Developer 💻
+## Hi, My name is Liédson, I am a Full-stack and Java Developer 💻

 ### Fields of Expertise and Specialization: